This article provides various security and privacy tips. The article is available on my free Cloud Computing podcast.

 - Apply latest firmware and security patches to all network appliances.

 - Apply whitelist and blacklist logic to all traffic.

-- Make use of a trusted IAM (Identity and Access Management) system to centrally apply AAA functions (Authentication, Authorization and Accounting).
+- Make use of a trusted IAM (Identity and Access Management) and/or a Privileged Identity Management (PAM) system to centrally apply AAA functions (Authentication, Authorization and Accounting).
 This refers to usage of network directories which can be on-premise or cloud, such as for example Active Directory and Azure Active Directory.

 - Make use of a hardware firewall with ACL and maybe IPS/IDS and Web content filtering features.

-- Design a multi-layered architecture, in which you isolate traffic in a DMZ network zone and have provisionings for cutting off parts of the network in case of a breach or security attack.
+- Design a multi-layered architecture, in which you isolate traffic in a DMZ network zone and have accommodations for cutting off parts of the network in case of a breach or security attack.

 Apply the following recommendations for securing your endpoint:

-- Make use of an integrated antimalware system which includes the following:
+- Make use of an integrated antimalware system which includes the following components:

 - Identity theft protection

 - Make use of secure DNS and Web content filtering systems.
-OpenDNS is a good example, other relevant services are available as well.
+OpenDNS is a good example, other relevant services, such as Cloudflare, are available as well.

 - Do not forget that a lot of threats come in through the email/SMTP door.
-Ensure you are using all malicious email protection techniques (patched email clients, antispam, antivirus, antiphising, encryption).
+Ensure you are using all malicious email protection techniques (patched email clients, antispam, antivirus, antiphishing, encryption).

 - Digitally sign your software and make use only of software which has been digitally signed by its vendor/developer.

 - Make use of file and email encryption based on public private keys or other architecture.
 You can use Microsoft Bitlocker or other open source technologies for disk-based encryption.

 - Make use of file integrity algorithms (SHA, MD5) whenever you download any file or application.